spotlightpa/poor-richard/content/news/2022-09-12-SPLGUVGUIDE.md

-internal-budget = "Pa. election 2022: Your complete guide to the candidates for governor" internal-id = "SPLGUVGUIDE" kicker = "Elections" modal-exclude = false no-index = false published = 2022-09-12T05:00:00-04:00
+internal-budget = "Pa. election 2022: Your complete guide to the candidates for governor" internal-id = "SPLGUVGUIDE" kicker = "Elections" linktitle = "Your complete guide to the candidates for governor" modal-exclude = false no-index = false published = 2022-09-12T05:00:00-04:00